machinebox/videoanalysis/README.md

-# videoanalysis
+# Video Analysis

-Webapp to process Video and do Face Recognition with Facebox
+With this little app you can process video frames with Go, using a little Python script, allowing video pipelines and workflows.
+Here we implement a Face Recognition pipeline using [Facebox](https://machinebox.io/docs/facebox).

+Check out the blog post ---

+## Requirements

+* Go
+* Python 2 and OpenCV
+* Facebox

+## Video Samples

+Leave your videos under `./videos` and the app will load the videos on the startup